-- Efficient use of spectrum (potentially including ensuring that all the spectrum be assigned); - Enhancing and/or safeguarding competition (including promoting new entrants/facilitating market entry, ensuring a minimum number of competitors); - Increasing broadband penetration and promoting roll-out of broadband networks and services; - Enhancing coverage in rural areas (regional development); - Promoting innovation; and - Promoting business opportunities and employment (economic development).
+- Efficient use of spectrum (potentially including ensuring that all the spectrum be assigned); - Efficient assignment of the spectrum.
+In economic terms, this usually means assigning the spectrum to the bidders who value it the most.
+Under certain assumptions, the companies with the highest private values for the spectrum will be those that can use it to generate the highest value for society)23; - Enhancing and/or safeguarding competition (including promoting new entrants/facilitating market entry, ensuring a minimum number of competitors); - Increasing broadband penetration and promoting roll-out of broadband networks and services; - Enhancing coverage in rural areas (regional development); - · Promoting innovation; and - Promoting business opportunities and employment (economic development).

 There are some other objectives which have also been applied by Member States, such as raising or maximising revenues, or securing a reasonable return for the spectrum.
 However others are explicitly prevented from considering revenue related issues in undertaking a spectrum award.
+Some respondents expressed concerns about revenue maximisation above market clearing prices as an overarching objective.24